y-scope/eslint-config-yscope/README.md

 We welcome contributions to the `eslint-config-yscope`!
 If you have suggestions or improvements, feel free to open an issue or a pull request.

-## License

-This project is licensed under Apache License 2.0.
-Please see the [LICENSE][license] file for more details.

 [eslint-flat-config]: https://eslint.org/docs/v9.x/use/configure/migration-guide
 [license]: https://github.com/y-scope/eslint-config-yscope/blob/main/LICENSE
 [readme-0.0.32]: https://github.com/y-scope/eslint-config-yscope/blob/f75571723ff1a6fd734ab82b4a399c2c1c92c5fb/README.md#for-older-nodejs-versions